 An Employee record's DateHire field is in a section named Detail.
-To see the Detail section we scroll down to a lower part of the Tasks panel and click the folder icon next to the name of the Detail section.
-We can now see the name of the DateHire field, so we click it.
+To see the Detail section we scroll down to a lower part of the Tasks panel and click the folder icon next to the name of the DateHire field, so we click it.
 The Condition Builder now looks like the following figure.

-Figure 81.
+Figure 79.
 Condition Builder field